-Bond Issue Costs and Original Issue Discount/Premium
+Original Issue Discount/Premium

-In the government-wide financial statements, bond premiums and discounts are deferred and amortized over the life of the bonds using the effective interest method.
-Bond issuance costs are reported as deferred charges and amortized over the term of the related debt.
+In the government-wide financial statements, bond premiums and discounts are deferred and amortized over the life of the bonds.

-In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
+In the fund financial statements, governmental fund types recognize bond premiums and discounts during the current period.
 The face amount of debt issued is reported as other financing sources.
 Premiums received on debt issuances are reported as other financing sources, while discounts on debt issuances are reported as other financing uses.
-Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as general and debt service expenditures.